koii-network/Arweave-Health-Check/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Task Bug report
 about: Create a report to help us improve
-Desktop Node Version: ''
-Task Name: ''
-Task ID: ''
+Label: bug
 ---

+## 🌐 Environment
+Please provide information about your environment:
+- Operation system: _Windows/MacOS/Linux etc._
+- Desktop node version: _You can find it under "Settings"_
+- Task name and Task ID:

 ## 🐛 What issue are you experiencing?
-Please provide a clear and concise description of the bug you've encountered.
+_Please provide a clear and concise description of the bug you've encountered._

 ## 📁 Provide Log File or Screenshot
-Please provide any relevant logs or screenshots.
-If possible, include screenshots of the error code to help describe your problem, or the tail end of the log file.
+_Please provide any relevant logs or screenshots.
+If possible, include screenshots of the error code to help describe your problem, or the tail end of the log file._

 ## 🤔 Stake and Reward
-Did your stake get slashed?
+_Did your stake get slashed?
 Did you receive any reward?
-Please provide details.
+Please provide details._

 ## 💻 Steps to Reproduce
 Please follow these steps to reproduce the behavior: